Punktum-dk/epp-service-specification/README.md

 The commands are then executed sequentially (order is dictates the precedence) as a single transaction.
 If a single sub-command fails, the transaction is rolled-back and the relevant error code is returned (`2XXX`).

 The command might be stopped if the sub-commands cannot be executed.
 For example if one of the sub-commands is a: change registrant, none of the other commands can be executed, since role changes will be implicit.

+Do note that the change of billing contact, if inserting a registrar-user, will be _silent_, meaning no e-mails will be sent to the registrant or existing billing contact or other contacts.

 When the command succeeds either `1000` or `1001` is returned the latter if one of the operations initiated by the sub-command require additional actions to be taken, `1001` will have precedence over `1000`.
 If a `1001` is returned the status code `pendingUpdate` might be set if an additional **update domain** command is issued.